 Since partnering with Hope Foundation for Women and Children of Bangladesh at their hospital in Cox’s Bazar in 2010, there has been much progress in the treatment of fistula in Bangladesh.
 The hospital’s gynecologist, Dr. Nrinmoy Biswas, was one of the first global candidates to undergo training through the International Federation of Gynecology and Obstetrics (FIGO) Fistula Surgery Training Initiative.
 Funding from Fistula Foundation supported Dr. Biswas’ surgical training under renowned fistula surgeon Dr. Mulu Muleta of Gondar University Hospital in Ethiopia.
 As a result of this training, Dr. Biswas and his team are now able to provide treatment year-round to women suffering from fistula.
 Hope Hospital is the only institution in Bangladesh that provides surgeries and all associated expenses (transportation, hospital stay, rehabilitation, etc.) at no cost to patients.

-Within the last year, Fistula Foundation has supported fistula treatment for more than 110 women in Bangladesh, including pre- and postoperative care and follow-up visits.
+Within the last year, Fistula Foundation has supported fistula treatment for more than 120 women in Bangladesh, including pre- and postoperative care and follow-up visits.
 We have also funded extensive patient outreach, including an ambassador program in which cured fistula patients receive training so they can educate people in their home communities about the condition—what it is, how to prevent it, and how to help women who are suffering from this injury.
-In 2016, funding from Fistula Foundation allowed the hospital to purchase a backup generator to help ensure patient safety in the event of frequent power outages, and to allow hospital staff to safely conduct more surgeries per day.
-In 2017, funding has also allowed for outreach to be conducted in remote areas, with midwives operating at the village level.
+In 2017 , funding from Fistula Foundation allowed for outreach to be conducted in remote areas, with midwives operating at the village level.
 Ongoing training has also been conducted for health workers, midwives, nurses, new field workers and 3 former fistula patients who now work at HOPE’s Medical Centers.